TIP: Subtitles for your movies and tv shows

 Searching for subtitles

-If your movie does not come with subtitles already, or they are in a different language than you desire, you will have to scour the web for the ones you need.
+If your movie does not come with subtitles already (check the folder for any subtitle files), or they are in a different language than you desire, you will have to scour the web for the ones you need.

 There are many sources on internet that contain thousands of subtitles in different languages for great number of both old and new movies.
 Here is a list of the commonly known and largest databases: